Books & Writings:

 Surely, life moves on.
 In December 2013 Frank Wilczek (MIT) said, “Yes, you can multiply the Planck Length by 2.”
 Freeman Dyson did as well but also made the rather unusual suggestion that we should be multiplying by 8, not by 2.*

 In January 2013 I had a chance to visit with Prof. Dr. Wilczek in his office and then six months later we had an early dinner at a restaurant not far from his summer retreat in New Hampshire where we talked about basic structure.
 I was way over my head.

 I would still be very interested in your answer to the question.
 I suspect our email got lost within the many, many emails received as a result of the World Science Festival and all your books, videos, articles and websites.
-I also suspect that is your email address is always filled!
+I also suspect that your email box is always filled!